 APA SystemAPA Style was first developed 80 years ago by a group of social scientists who wished to establish sound standards of communication.
 It is now widely used by the Psychology profession and other related disciplines.

-Psychology students should use referencing guidelines laid out in the sixth edition of the Publication Manual of the American Psychological Association which is available in the Library.
+Up-to-date guidelines are laid out in the seventh edition of the Publication Manual of the American Psychological Association which is available in the Library.
 The full APA Style guide covers information on writing style and display of scientific results as well as citation and referencing.

-The Library holds copies of the Manual as well as other supporting APA publications.
-You can see a full list of useful titles in the Psychology Subject Guide.
+The Library holds copies of the manual as well as supporting APA publications which can be found using Library Search.
+Further information and links can be found on the Psychology Subject Guide

-Page Last Reviewed: 15th November 2019.
+Page Last Reviewed: 30th October 2020.